Linda0840/recipe-EDA/README.md

 **NMAR** occurs when the missingness is dependent on the values themselves.
 We would have to use some domain knowledge to determine whether there is a possibility of NMAR.

  Online environment is usually polarizing and people tend to express extreme opinions on things that they see.
 In terms of ratings, online users might be more inclined to leave a review when they either feel like the recipe is exceptionally good (perhaps giving it as 5/5), but there will also be folks who would leave a (1/5) if the recipe does not suit their taste.

-Therefore, the extremeness of the rating could be correlated with missingness, with missning data amongst ratings with a more moderate score (e.g. 3).
+ Therefore, the extremeness of the ratings themselves could be correlated with their missingness, with more missing data amongst ratings with a more moderate score (e.g. 3).

 _(Note: more information about types of missingness can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK493614/))_